Unix → How to Install Apache, MySQL, PHP, and phpMyAdmin on FreeBSD

 Install PHP

-Now let’s add the requisite extensions to PHP to round out its capabilities.
-Before we build this port though we’ll want to add support for both MySQL and MySQLi (an improved interface to MySQL) in order to communicate with the MySQL server.
+Then add the extensions to PHP to round out its capabilities.
+Before we build this port though we’ll want to add support for MySQLi (an improved interface to MySQL) in order to communicate with the MySQL server.

-In the corresponding menu you should select “MySQL database support” and “MySQLi database support,” then proceed with building the port:
+In the corresponding menu you should select “MYSQLI”, then proceed with building the port:

 Install phpMyAdmin